2. Summary of material accounting policies

 Financial liabilities at fair value through profit or loss

 Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as fair value through profit or loss.
-Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
-This category also includes derivative financial instruments entered into by the Company that are not designated as hedging instruments in hedge relationships as defined by Ind AS 109.
-Separated embedded derivatives are also classified as held for trading, unless they are designated as effective hedging instruments.
-Gains or losses on liabilities held for trading are recognised in the statement of profit and loss.
+Financial liabilities are classified as being held for trading if they are incurred for the purpose of repurchasing in the near term.
+This category also includes derivative financial instruments entered by the Company that are not designated as hedging instruments

 Financial liabilities designated upon initial recognition at fair value through profit or loss are designated as such at the initial date of recognition, and only if the criteria in Ind AS 109 are satisfied.
 For liabilities designated as FVTPL, fair value gains/losses attributable to changes in own credit risk are recognized in OCI.
-These gains/ loss are not subsequently transferred to the statement of profit and loss.
+These gains/ losses are not subsequently transferred to the statement of profit and loss.

 However, the Company may transfer the cumulative gain or loss within equity.
-All other changes in fair value of such liability are recognised in the statement of profit and loss.
+All other changes in the fair value of such liability are recognised in the statement of profit and loss.

 Loans and borrowings